asaladi/cse15l-lab-reports/labreport3.md

 This shows the same thing as in the first example, but we see that for some display lines they are not enough to fit a full line from the text, so there will be multiple line 6s, or 10s, or 11s.

+The -N option would be useful when opening a file and wanting to know which line you are on in the file, if you want to use it as refernece for then or later.

 Source: https://phoenixnap.com/kb/less-command-in-linux

 ---